-22 for compensation for that business pursuant to a valid and active
+22 for compensation for that business pursuant to a valid and active license issued in accordance with this division.
+23

 Chapter 2.
 Administration

 27 27010. (a) The Governor shall appoint the director of the 28 division, subject to confirmation by the Senate.
 The director shall 29 serve under the direction and supervision of the Secretary of 30 Business, Consumer Services, and Housing and at the pleasure of 31 the Governor.